FAQs about careers in the allied health professions

 Depending on your role, your employer may then support you to train as a fully qualified AHP.
 Have a look at NHS Jobs for current vacancies.

-There are opportunities to work with patients who have received injuries through sport eg as a doctor specialising in this field or using sport as part of a programme of rehabilitation after an injury, illness or operation (e.g.physiotherapist, physiotherapy assistant, cardiac physiologist) and in promoting better health eg health trainer.
+Outside of the AHPs, you could be a doctor specialising in this sport and exercise or using sport as part of a programme of rehabilitation after an injury, illness or operation as a cardiac scientist and in promoting better health as a health trainer.